eloquent-lab/eloquent-lab.github.io/task-cultural-robustness/index.md

 - Limit to ~1 sentence (`max_new_tokens=200`)

 **Optional modifications:**
+- Make one submission without any modifications for a direct comparison between models and your own baseline
 - Add system prompts, prefixes, or suffixes
 - These prompt additions be identical for both diversity and robustness, but you are allowed to translate them to each target language
 - Document everything in metadata